-Investing need not be intimidating or scary.
+Investing does not have to be intimidating or scary.

-We help you navigate the basics of ETF investing, whats happening in the markets and more.
+We help you navigate the basics of ETF investing, what's happening in the markets and more.

 What is an ETF?